sparkflows/sparkflows-docs/docs/tutorials/data-engineering/data-validation-multiple.rst

 String Functions
 ----------------
-It performs specified operation on the selected column (i.e. trim function for column 'name' in this case)
+``StringFunctions`` processor performs specified operation on the selected column (i.e. trim function for column 'name' in this case)

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^